gustavobanares/gustavobanares/README.md

 ## 🧑🏻‍💻 About Me

-I'm a Full Stack Engineer building scalable and high-performance applications.
-I specialize in **JavaScript**, **TypeScript**, **React**, and **Node.js**, developing robust solutions that enhance user experience and system efficiency.
+I am a Software Engineer with 2 years of experience working in startups.

-I enjoy solving complex problems, optimizing workflows, and continuously learning about new technologies.
+I have been involved in the development of full web applications, with intuitive and functional user interfaces.
+I participated in building systems from the ground up, including a payment system for vending machines, a SaaS ERP, and a CRM focused on business organization and management.

 ### 📌 **Current Role:**
-- 💻 **Full Stack Engineer** at PayXyz (Payment Startup)
+- 💻 **Full Stack Developer** at PayXyz (Payment Startup)

 ### 🎓 **Education:**
 - 🎓 **Systems Analysis and Development**, Anhanguera - (2021 - 2023)